jzwolak/swing-builder/README.md

 * UIs are maintainable.
 No need to wrangle with XML, JSON, or proprietary tools for converting those to Java.
 * UI code doesn't break as IDE tools progress (or don't) or development team changes IDEs.
 Ever use Netbeans GUI builder anyone?
+* Swing Builder is stable.
+It's been used in production code since 2014 and the core architecture is unchanged since then.

 ## Why Not?